adamant-deprecated/adamant.tools.compiler/README.md

 ### Build and Test Scripts

-The following scripts are available at the in the appropriate `build/<os>` directory:

-  * **buildCurrent**: puts the C++ code of the previous version into `translated\previous` then uses that executable to compile the compiler source in `src` to C++ in the `translated\current` directory and compiles it to an executable.
-  * **buildBootstrapped**: first runs `buildCurrent`, then uses the executable of the current version produced by `buildCurrent` to compile the source in `src` to C++ in the `translated\bootstrapped` directory and compile it to an executable.
-  * **buildDoubleBootstrapped**: first runs `buildBootstrapped`, then uses the executable of the bootstrapped version produced by `buildBootstrapped` to compile the source in `src` to C++ in the `translated\double-bootstrapped` directory and compile it to an executable.
-Checks that the translated code of bootstrapped and double bootstrapped are identical.
-  * **buildTestCases**: compiles the C++ code representing the expected result of the test cases to ensure it is valid C++.
-  * **runTestCases**: first runs `buildTestCases`, then executes all the test case executables with no arguments and reports the return code.  *Note that many test cases intentionally return non-zero return codes*.
+The build uses the [Cake build tool](https://cakebuild.net/) and runs cross platform.
+To run the build on Linux or MacOS you will need [Mono](http://www.mono-project.com/) installed.
+To build, simply run the Cake build tool either with the default target or the partigular target you want to build.

+#### Building on Windows

+From a Powershell command prompt at the root of the repo run:

+	.\build.ps1

+or:

+	.\bulld.ps1 -Target <Target>

+#### Building on Linux and MacOS

+From the command prompt at the root of the repo run:

+	./build.sh

+or:

+	./build.sh -Target=All

+#### Build Targets

+You can read the `build\build.cake` file to see the full list of targets.
+The targets that will normally be used are:

+  * **Default**: The default target, builds and tests both current and bootstrapped versions.
+  * **Build-Current**: Just builds the current version.
+  * **Test-Current**: Builds and tests the current version.
+  * **Build-Bootstrapped**: Builds current and bootstrapped.
+  * **Test-Bootstrapped**: Builds current and bootstrapped, then tests bootstrapped.
-  * **testCurrent**: first runs `buildCurrent`, then uses the current version executable to compile all the test cases to C++ in the `translated\test-cases` directory.
+  * **Build-Expected**: Builds the expected C++ results of the test cases.
+That is the `*.cpp` files in the `test-cases` directory.
-  * **testBootstrapped**: first runs `buildBootstrapped`, then uses the bootstrapped version executable to compile all the test cases to C++ in the `translated\test-cases` directory.
+  * **Run-Expected**: Builds and runs the expected C++ results of the test cases.
+That is the `*.cpp` files in the `test-cases` directory.
+  * **All**: This is what the CI build will check.
+Builds and tests all versions of the compiler.
+Also, builds and runs the expected results of the test cases.

 ###  Development Cycle

 Since the compiler is being bootstrapped, the versions of the compiler discussed above must be managed.
-Additionally, to avoid issues with trying distributing binaries of the compiler for each commit, the C++ for each version is committed on a separate branch in the repository.
+Additionally, to avoid issues with trying to distributing binaries of the compiler for each commit, the C++ for each version is committed on a separate branch in the repository.
 This enables someone to clone the repository, compile the C++ code and begin development.
-When you commit, you will need to push that commit up to github so that the CI server can build it and check in the matching C++ code before you will be able to build again.
-Additionally, you will need to fetch tags by running `git fetch --tags` to get the built C++ code.
+When you build, you will be using the last version of the compiler that was published to the main repo.
+Commits must be pushed to the main repo before the CI build can pick them up and check in the matching C++ source.
+That source is on a separate branch accessible only by tags.
+As such, you will need to fetch tags by running `git fetch --tags` to get the built C++ code.

 Several directories are intentionally not committed and are in the `.gitignore` file.
 These are: